 - Monthly accounting is mandatory.

-General partnership (TÜ) and Limited partnership (UÜ)
+General (TÜ) and Limited partnership (UÜ) – traditional business types in Estonia

 A general partnership is a specific type of company between two or more partners.
 They operate under a common business name and are solidarily liable for the obligations with all of their assets.
 Unlike an OÜ or AS there is no minimum share capital.